cargocult/rowan/README.md

 ---------------

 The code is based on my Python/WSGI Rowan framework code (on github at http://github.com/idmillington/Rowan-Python).
-There are two major differences between this Node.js implementation and that:

-1. This version doesn't have the hierarchical blackboard data structure that can be useful for hiding data from controllers.
-I might add this later, it certainly improves modularity.

-2. Because Node.js doesn't have an established templating language, I have added a simple templating system.
+Unlike that version, and because Node.js doesn't have an established templating language, I have added a simple templating system.
 Possibly too simple!

 I am using this microframework as the glue in an SOA project, integrating with conventional servers, databases and CouchDB.

-It has been updated to work with Node 0.1.94.
-Its upgrade to support the radical changes in Node 0.1.30 say updates to much of the code and API and made it considerably simpler as a result.
+Its upgrade to support the radical changes in Node 0.1.30 touched much of the code and API and made it considerably simpler as a result.

 Get in touch with any observations or questions.